WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - Whatever you do, **do not make an assumption about the maximum time it takes Dynamo to replicate your data**.
 Any assumption you make and bake into your system will most likely be wrong!

+- The **TTL is NOT FREE when replicating to another tables** in another region.
+[Source](https://www.youtube.com/watch?v=tNMWD71o82Y).

+  - Definitely an important consideration.

 ##### Replication between databases

 - **transactions will replicate as separate updates**.
 While you can use the `Transact` API for atomic updates on the primary, that is not the case when the data replicates.